🎵

 "Don't rain on somebody's hustle."
 (Alex Spencer)

-where I critiqued a book that I disagreed with.
+I wrote an article called 🛶Is The Lean Startup a Stupid Way to Start a Company? where I critiqued a book that I disagreed with.
 A friend of mine, Alex Spencer, mentioned that he didn't disagree with me, but that he tried never to "rain on someone's hustle" when they're working hard towards something.
 Interesting debate between constructive criticism vs. "raining on someone's hustle" when I used it in a twitter thread a while back.

 "Prepare for the worst, and expect the best to come from it."
 (Lori Harrison)